plone/training/gatsby/data.rst

 - Results
 - Schema explorer

 **Query builder** is where we are going to write our queries.

-Queries (and responses) are json objects, and that object will be returned as a response, filled with required data.
+Queries (and responses) are JSON objects, and that object will be returned as a response, filled with required data.

-**Results** is the section where the response is showed after the query.
+**Results** is the section where the response is shown after the query.

-**Schema explorer** is where to inspect what is the structure of the data that we can query.
+**Schema explorer** is where to inspect the structure of the data that we can query.

 Site metadata
 -------------

-There are different configuration files in a GatsbyJS project, that allows us to customize different aspects of the site.
+There are different configuration files in a GatsbyJS project that allow us to customize different aspects of the site.

-There is a file called `gatsby-config.js` where we can set some site metadata that can be queried with GraphQL and used in pages.
+There is a file called ``gatsby-config.js`` where we can set some site metadata that can be queried with GraphQL and used in pages.

-One metadata that we could set, is the site title.
+One metadata that we could set is the site title.

-If we look at the demo site, we could see that there is an header with some text.
+If we look at the demo site, we could see that there is a header with some text.

 This is the site title, read from the metadata config (we will see later how to read it in a component).

-If we open `gatsby-config.js`, we'll se something like this:
+If we open ``gatsby-config.js``, we'll se something like this:

 .. code-block:: none